Channel

 ROS2 Message

 ROS2 Message is a structured data format used for communication and data exchange in ROS2.
-When using it, developers first need to define a ROS2 Package and then define a .msg
+When using it, developers first need to define a ROS2 Package and define a .msg

 file within it, such as example.msg